 Kate has completed her 500-hour certification focusing on Yin Yoga with Paul and Suzee Grilley.
-To date, she has logged 500 hours with the Grilleys studying chakras, meditation, yin yoga, and meridian theory.
+To date, she has logged 650 hours with the Grilleys studying chakras, meditation, yin yoga, The Bhagavad Gita, Patanjali’s Yoga Sutras, and meridian theory.
 In April of 2014, she was thrilled to partake in the life-changing experience of a 3-week integrated-anatomy human cadaver dissection with Gil Hedley.
 Yet another attempt to satiate her unending interest in both gross and subtle anatomy.
 Kate dissected again with Gil in June of 2015 – this time with “unfixed” tissues, meaning that the corpses had not been embalmed.
 Kate returned to Gil in November 2015 to dissect once again.
 In May 2015, she attended an 80-hour training on the island of Paros, Greece with Sarah Powers focusing on Yin Yoga and meditation.
 Kate has been studying Chinese Medicine for over a decade now with dear friend and acupuncturist, Sally Robinson of White Pine Acupuncture in Asheville, NC.
 She is is also interested in the self-healing use of essential oils in combination with yoga and Chinese Medicine and has trained multiple times with Peter Holmes of Snow Lotus Aromatherapy.

-Most recently, in February 2016, Kate traveled to Rishikesh, India for a 100-hour FLY & Bhakti training with Dana Flynn of Laughing Lotus in NYC.
+In February 2016, Kate traveled to Rishikesh, India for a 100-hour FLY & Bhakti training with Dana Flynn of Laughing Lotus in NYC.
 In March of 2016, Kate traveled to Ojai, CA to attend a 100-hour Bhakti Veda module with Saul David Raye of Ritam Healing Arts.